 Purchase of a Business

 Use tax is due on the fair market value of furniture, fixtures, supplies and equipment associated with the purchase of a business.
 Unpaid taxes from a prior owner also become the responsibility of the new owner.
-Please contact the city to ensure all prior taxes have been paid by the previous owner before purchasing the new business.

 Frequently Asked Questions